Lee Hughes

 In August 2004, he was sentenced to six years' imprisonment for causing death by dangerous driving following a fatal crash on 23 November 2003.
 Following his release from prison in 2007, he returned to the professional game with Oldham Athletic of League One.
-He signed for Notts County in July 2009, and was named on the PFA Team of the Year after scoring 30 league goals as the club won the League Two title in 2009–10.
+He signed for Notts County in July 2009 and was named on the PFA Team of the Year after scoring 30 league goals as the club won the League Two title in 2009–10.
 He left Notts County to sign for Port Vale in January 2013 and helped the club to secure promotion out of League Two in 2012–13.
 In January 2014, he signed for Forest Green Rovers on an 18-month deal.
-In January 2015, he returned to Kidderminster Harriers, and moved on to Ilkeston and then Worcester City in the summer.
-He continued to be a prolific goalscorer into his 40s and signed with AFC Telford United in February 2017.
+In January 2015, he returned to Kidderminster Harriers and moved on to Ilkeston and then Worcester City in the summer.
+He became a prolific goalscorer into his 40s and signed with AFC Telford United in February 2017.
 He began his management career as joint-manager of Worcester City, alongside John Snape, in May 2017.
 In March 2018, he joined Halesowen Town as a player, where he remained until moving on to Mickleover Sports in August 2019.
 He later played for Grantham Town, Nuneaton Borough, Cradley Town and Stourport Swifts.

 Club career

 Kidderminster Harriers

-Hughes spent four years at West Bromwich Albion as a schoolboy from ages 11 to 15, though was not offered a youth team contract.
+Hughes spent four years at West Bromwich Albion as a schoolboy from ages 11 to 15, though he was not offered a youth team contract.
 He then had unsuccessful trials at numerous clubs, though came close to being offered a contract by Swansea City.
 He instead started his career playing semi-professionally for Conference club Kidderminster Harriers, whilst holding down a part-time job as a roofer.
 Although Hughes scored 34 goals in the 1996–97 season, Kidderminster failed to gain promotion to the Football League after finishing five points behind champions Macclesfield Town.
 At this point in his career Hughes was regarded as one of England's finest semi-professionals and was called up to the England national football C team.
 In total, Hughes scored 70 goals in 139 games for Kidderminster in all competitions.
 He also played for amateur touring side Middlesex Wanderers during their tour of Vietnam whilst he was aged 19.